Using Google Maps costs more than you think.

 Here’s the part of the value exchange that you might not see.

-- All of Google products and services interconnect.
+- All Google products and services interconnect.
 That’s why you’ll see Google Reviews for those restaurants.
-(Actually, Google sometimes gets in anti-trust trouble for not showing you competitors’ ratings systems.)
+(Actually, Google sometimes gets in anti-trust trouble for not showing you competitors’ rating systems.)
 Most people aren’t going to stop searching for a restaurant to submit a public comment to a regulator complaining that they’re not receiving Yelp reviews alongside the Google Reviews.
 People are busy.
 It’s understandable.
-But part of the value you’ve just exchanged is the ability for Google to lock out an alternative service and keep that revenue for itself.
+But part of the value you’ve just exchanged is the ability for Google to lockout an alternative service and keep that revenue for itself.

 Okay, so you’ve exchanged more value than you thought for the use of Google Maps, but there’s still no money out of pocket for you.
 You’re still winning, right?